NixOS/nixpkgs/README.md

-# Botnix OS: the Nix-based Linux distribution for robotic intelligence
+# Botnix OS: the Nix-based Linux distribution for intelligent robotic systems

 The Botnix operating system (OS) is the first Linux distribution focused on *intelligent robotic systems*, also known as *autonomous systems* or as *embodiment* in the artificial intelligence (AI) community.
 Botnix is an abbreviation for